luzkar/ml-intro-course-spring2025/README.md

 :date: `16-05-2025`  Introduction to regression and classification machine learning methods

-:date: `30-05-2025` Evaluating your ML models (cross-validation, performance and metrics evaluation) and project set-up
+:date: `30-05-2025` Evaluating your ML models (cross-validation, performance and metrics evaluation)

 :date: `13-06-2025` Presenting the final project by teams